 Someone can have RSV more than once, but symptoms are usually milder after the first time

 What causes RSV infection?

 RSV is one of many viruses that infect the respiratory tract.
 Others include the cold Common Cold The common cold is a viral infection.
 It's one of the most common illnesses people get.
 Colds spread easily from person to person, especially within the first 2 days of symptoms Symptoms include... read more virus and the flu Influenza (Flu) Influenza, often called the flu, is a viral infection that affects your lungs and airways.
 Flu symptoms are a little bit like the common cold but are much more severe.
-The flu spreads easily... read more virus.
+Influenza, often called... read more virus.

 When someone with RSV coughs or sneezes, a nearby person can get the virus by breathing in or touching droplets in the air that have the virus.

 What are the symptoms of RSV infection?